msu/csci-432-fall2022/project/part1.md

 Note: for many of these problems, there exist slight variations that would result in different "optimal" solutions, as well as multiple algorithms to solve the same problem.

+Update: This write-up should be at least one-page long, and can contain additional information to help the reader really understand what the problem is.
+For example, you might want to include some examples, references/examples where you would need to use this problem, closely related problems or variants of the problem, etc. Since this is for the class project, the "WHAT" here should be more detailed than you would provdie in a standard homework submission.
+If you know of any historical context of the problems, it would be good to include that as well.
+As usual, please cite any external references.
+One write-up per group, submitted in PDF form.